 Public Viewing and Sales: Saturday June 11th to Monday June 13th.

-Below are links to two downloadable forms: the 2015 Entry Form and details of the Grow West Landscape Prize.
+Entry Forms: Links to two downloadable forms – the 2016 Entry Form and details of the Grow West Landscape Prize are available below.

 All details are to be found on the Entry Form.

 Our Judge for 2016 is Dr. Petra Kayser

 Dr Petra Kayser is a curator in the Department of Prints and Drawings at the National Gallery of Victoria.
 She has curated exhibitions on subjects as diverse as Renaissance images of Apocalypse and war, satirical prints, and colonial Australian works on paper.
 Petra’s research interests include Renaissance print culture, the early modern history of art and science (particularly in the context of the Wunderkammer), and German art from the early decades of the 20th century, the so-called Weimar era.
 She has published numerous essays including an award-winning article ‘The Intellectual and the Artisan: Wenzel Jamnitzer and Bernard Palissy uncover the Secrets of Nature’, published in the Australian and New Zealand Journal of Art in 2008.

 (Serena Bentley – Assistant Curator Contemporary Art NGV):